 Give to everyone who begs from you, and from one who takes away your goods do not demand them back.
 And as you wish that others would do to you, do so to them.

 Obviously, these were and are strongly counter-cultural.
 There’s no reciprocity here, no tit-for-tat.
 It’s a completely different and revolutionary worldview.

 The ancients were hyper-conscious of societal position.
 Men were superior to women, socially.
 Masters were superior to their slaves/servants.
 Jews were superior to the Gentiles (goy ‘im).
 Rulers (whether political or religious) were superior to laymen.
 The rich were superior to the poor.

-We saw Jesus’ take on this, above, in Matthew 20 where he admonishes his hearers to be servants.
-Paul takes God’s indiscriminant view of people to another level in Ephesians 4 (about which I’ve written here).
-It’s hard not to feel the immense impact on Paul’s first century, social-position-conscious readers of this declaration of people’s equality before God.
-Paul encapsulated this message of indiscriminant equality before God in Galatians 3:
+We saw Jesus’ take this on, above, in Matthew 20 where he admonishes his hearers to be servants.
+Paul takes God’s indiscriminate view of people to another level in Ephesians 4 (about which I’ve written here).
+It’s hard not to feel the immense impact on Paul’s first-century, social-position-conscious readers of this declaration of people’s equality before God.
+Paul encapsulated this message of indiscriminate equality before God in Galatians 3:

 For as many of you as were baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.